 Wayfinding solutions for indoor spaces are trickier because there isn’t one way to create a mass dataset of these spaces- you would need to work collaboratively with the millions of property owners around the world.
 They would need to be equipped with the tools that enable them to manage their own data.
 More recently, platforms like Google and Apple have started to offer indoor mapping capabilities to property owners.
 For instance, property owners can register for Apple’s Indoor Maps program after exporting an Indoor Mapping Data Format (IMDF) file of their building.
 Once uploaded, Apple is able to pull that map into the Maps app for anyone to use.
 This feature allows users to seamlessly navigate between outdoor and indoor maps across a variety of spaces including shopping malls, stadiums, airports, and more.
 The downside to this indoor mapping option is that property owners don’t have the ability to customize the experience within their own website or mobile application.

-Future of Indoor Mapping
+Future of indoor mapping

 Each of the platforms above has its own place within the indoor mapping landscape.
 Unfortunately today, there isn’t a cohesive solution to tie them all together.
 This begs the question: how can we enhance workflows between these tools that each serve a different purpose?